Musical Genres & iPod – Harness The Wisdom Of Crowds

 So how do we arrive at a consensus on whose music belongs to what genre?

-I don’t know that it is the answer but it may very well be a big part of the answer: Why not harness the ?
+I don’t know that it is the answer but it may very well be a big part of the answer: Why not harness the wisdom of crowds?

 Apple’s iPod/iTunes Tag Cloud